 I grinned.
 “Okay.
 Thanks, Dad.”

 I saw Mom give him a look that showed that she didn’t want me to go to see Scott tonight.
-But I was going.
+But I was going, even if she didn’t want me to go.
 I left the house and walked the three blocks to Scott’s house.
 He was sitting on the front porch waiting for me.

 “Hey, Tony.
 What’s up?”